 Although autosomal dosage compensation has been observed in higher eukaryotes (cite some drosophila autosomal DC papers), it may be that these loci are more susceptible to dosage imbalances, or the phenomenon and mechanism of autosomal dosage compensation has evolved later in eukaryotes.
 Perhaps yeast do not require a mechanism of autosomal DC as they are so numerous and have a short generation time, so selection can act quickly to get rid of segmental or whole chromosome aneuploidies.

+Peter et al nature 2018

+Duan et al nat comm 2018

+Allele ratio: call variants with samtools and bcftools

+Count allele ratio of Q>40 snps and plot with vcf2alleleplot.pl

+Have you seen a correlation with heterozygosity and aneuploidy

+Meiosis better predictor of aneuploidy than domestication

+High seasonality, lack of sporulation

 Figures